 Access to Microsoft Office or a unit approved alternative; access to video creation and editing software.

+TEST.
 This subject is designed to prepare pre-service Lower Secondary Humanities and Social Sciences teachers.
 The focus of the subject is on curriculum planning, teaching strategies, evaluation, resources, the demonstration of positive impact on student learning and research relating to Lower Secondary Humanities and Social Sciences.
 Teaching and learning practices to support and challenge a diverse student cohort are explored.

 Please Note: If it’s your first time studying a Curtin University subject you’ll need to complete their compulsory ‘Academic Integrity Program’.
 It only takes two hours to complete online, and provides you with vital information about studying with Curtin University.
 The Academic Integrity Program is compulsory, so if it’s not completed your subject grades will be withheld.

 Find out more about the Academic Integrity module.